openapiv1/desktop/README.md

 cd python && poetry install
 ```

+2. Add your E2B API key to the `python/.env` file

-2. (Optional) Modify the script
+3. (Optional) Modify the script

-Modify the `python/example.py` file to do what you want — for example, to move the mouse to the coordinates (100, 150), you can add the following line:
+Modify the `python/example.py` file to do what you want — for example, to move the mouse to the coordinates (100, 150), you can add the following line to the `desktop.pyautogui(<code>)` call:

 ```python
 pyautogui.moveTo(100, 150)
 ```

-3. Run the script
+4. Run the script

 ```bash
 poetry run python example.py
 ```

-4. Inspect the screenshot
+5. Inspect the screenshot

 After the script has run, you can inspect the screenshot by checking `python/screenshot.png`.

-5. (Optional) Modify the template
+6. (Optional) Modify the template
 You can modify the template by editing the `template/start-up.sh`, `template/e2b.Dockerfile` files and then creating a custom template.
 You will need to change the used template in when creating the sandbox in `python/example.py`.